Routine patient assessments are essential competencies for respiratory therapists and medical professionals, predominantly focused on adult patients.

 32. What are the breath sounds for neonates?

-Bronchovesicular breath sounds.
-You mostly hear them on the expiratory phase.
+Bronchovesicular breath sounds that are mostly heard during the expiratory phase.

 33. What kind of suction would you use for babies?

 Bulb suction for the mouth and nose.

 34. What is the larynx like in a pediatric airway?